Brown stains on teeth (tooth discoloration) is an aesthetic problem that is linked to a variety of causes.

 Dental fluorosis causes varying degrees of both aesthetic and physical damage to your teeth.

-What causes brown stains on children’s teeth?
+What causes brown stains on teeth of children?

 The visual effects of fluorosis dictates the severity and varying degrees of damage: